quii/learn-go-with-tests/math.md

 ### Refactor

-We've definitely got a bit of repetition now - let's get rid of it with a function.
+We've definitely got a bit of repetition in the `minuteHandPoint` and `secondHandPoint` - I know because we just copied and pasted one to make the other.
+Let's DRY it out with a function.

 ```go
 func angleToPoint(angle float64) Point {